isLishude/get-random/README.md

 // get safer random string, default length is 16
 // v1.3.0 only supports node.js
 // after v1.3.0 supports ES6 browser(using TypedArray and window.crypto)
-Random.getSafer()
+// for better compatibility in favor of getStr() Random.getSafer()
 ```